Penwortham: Transport

 The town has excellent transport links across the River Ribble.
 Liverpool Road leads into Preston via the "New Penwortham Bridge" of 1915.
 Penwortham Cop Lane railway station was on the West Lancashire Railway between Preston and Southport, until the line closed in 1964.
 The cutting which carried the railway under Cop Lane has been widened and now carries the A59 Penwortham bypass, known as Golden Way, which leads directly into Preston via the "Preston Flyover", which is now the main crossing over the river.

-Frequent bus routes serving Penwortham are provided by Preston Bus and Stagecoach and, until it ceased trading in October 2015, by John Fishwick & Sons.
-All services operate to and from Preston city centre.
+Bus services are operated by Stagecoach in Preston.
+Services run to Preston, Southport, Liverpool & Ormskirk.